Norm Loveridge: Working life

 In 1918 Loveridge was working as a tram conductor in Newtown, Wellington and living at 48 Owen Street.
 He represented the Wellington Tramways rugby team in 1919 on a Northern Tour to Taranaki, Auckland, and Wanganui.
 In 1926 after retirement from his playing days he began managing the Dixieland Cabaret at Point Chevalier.
 In November 1928 he was forced to step down as the manager due to ill health.
 He was said to be going to Sydney for a couple of months to recover and he hoped to return to work after that.
 In 1928 the census stated that he was living in Point Chevalier and working as a tea kiosk proprietor.
 In 1930 he was appointed the manager of the newly opening Peter Pan Cabaret in the Campbell Building on Rutland Street, Auckland central.
 The venue opened on 21 August of that year.

 Death

 After working in Auckland he moved to south Auckland and worked as a farmer.
 The 1935 census listed him as living at Paerata and working as a farmer which he did so through to at least 1938.
 From 1946 onwards he was farming in Drury.
-Norm Loveridge died on October 22 in 1956, aged 63 and was buried in Papakura.
+Norm Loveridge died on October 22, 1956, aged 63 and was buried in Papakura.